How to Find Rent to Rent Properties UK: A Step-by-Step Guide

 Research local market rates before negotiations.
 Present evidence of comparable properties to justify lower rent requests.

-• Redecorate rooms
+• Redecorate rooms to a professional standard

-• Install new furniture
+• Install new furniture and furnishings

-• Make minor improvements
+• Make minor structural improvements where necessary

-• Add safety equipment
+• Add fire safety equipment and additional locks

 Tips and Best Practices for Rent to Rent Success